-As the Superintendent of Schools for Garrett County Public Schools (GCPS), I am thrilled to welcome you to the 2024-25 academic year!
+As the Superintendent of Schools for Garrett County Public Schools (GCPS), I am pleased to welcome you to the 2025-26 academic year!
 Whether you are a returning student or a new member of our community, we are excited to have you with us.

-The past few years have been challenging, but we have persevered and adapted to changing circumstances.
-Our teachers and staff members have worked tirelessly to provide a high-quality education to all students, and we are proud of the progress we have made.
-As we move forward, we remain committed to providing a safe, nurturing, and supportive learning environment that fosters academic and personal growth.
+We are continuously enhancing our school facilities and expanding program offerings to more effectively meet the needs of our students.
+Our dedicated teachers and staff work tirelessly to deliver a high-quality, engaging program to every student, and we are proud of the significant progress we have made.
+As we look to the future, we remain committed to providing a safe, nurturing, and supportive learning environment that fosters academic and personal growth.